-What?
-I see more and more people obsessing about trivial stuff – cheap clothes, gadgets, video games, famous people with no real values, the latest trends, etc. And the more we consume this type of meaningless content, the more ambitionless we became.
-We settle for Netflix and chill and we don’t have any desire to make something lasting.
+- What?
+I see more and more people obsessing about trivial stuff – cheap clothes, gadgets, video games, famous people with no real values, the latest trends, etc. Sadly, The more we consume this type of hollow content, the more ambitionless we became.
+We settle for Netflix and chill, and we don’t have any desire to make something lasting.
 I want to even things out.
-I want to be a source of quality content that can help more people realize that there’s so much more they could be doing.
+I want to be a source of quality content that can help more people realize that they can do so much more with their time.
 My drive since the beginning of this site is to create thought-provoking content that will inspire and help folks become more rational.

-Commitment: I started in 2018 and my original commitment was to work on the site for 3 years.
-2 years have already passed but the progress is slower than I thought.
+- Commitment: I started in 2018 and my original commitment was to work on the site for 3 years.
+It’s been 2 years, but progress is slower than I thought.
 And while I often feel down about the lack of big results, my original commitment changed to 5 years.
 Why keep doing it since results are low?
-Because I can see myself doing this type of work for 10, 20 years.
-I love it and I ofter receive praise from readers.
-With this in mind, I’m fine with waiting for 2-3 more years to see results.1
+Because I can see myself doing this type of work for at least another 10 or 20 years.
+I love it and I often receive praise from readers.
+With this in mind, I’m fine with waiting for 2-3 more years to see results.2

-Say no: Every now and then I have an idea for a new project.
+- Say no: Every now and then, I have an idea for a new project.
 A concept for a new site that seems way better than what I’m currently doing.
-But instead of going forward with these new ideas, I write them down.
-In most cases, after just a few days, I realize that this new idea is not going to work and I feel even more inspired to work on my main goal.
+But instead of going forward with the new ideas, I write them down.
+In most cases, after just a few days, I realize that this new concept is not going to work and I feel even more inspired to work on my main goal.

-Adjust: When I first started this site, I was publishing mainly articles about how to become a minimalist, how to travel with less, all the minimal stuff.
+- Adjust: When I first started this site, I was publishing mainly articles about how to become a minimalist, how to travel with less, all the minimal stuff.
 I did it because it was trendy back then.
 My goal was still the same back then – help people get out of the consumerist mindset.
 However, after a couple of months, I realized that I want to write about slightly different things.
 Put simply, I was trying to be someone I’m not initially.
 So, I’ve made some adjustments.
 The main mission didn’t change much but my daily actions did.
-Still, I’m glad because what I’m writing for right now feels a lot like me.
+The content I publish now represents truly who I am.

 Diversion: Regardless of our efforts and our desire to make things work, sometimes, our idea is simply not that good.
 Probably there isn’t a market for our Bionic Boot and pouring more and more hours and money into this project is not worth it.
-So, if you see that your idea is not working – like, at all – pull the plug prior to the 3 years you initially committed to.
-There’s no point in being stubborn about something that’s an obvious fail.2
+So, if you see that your idea is not working – like, at all – pull the plug prior to the 3 years you initially committed.
+There’s no point in being stubborn about something that’s an obvious fail.3